Parsley

 Botany

-Parsley is an annual herb indigenous to the Mediterranean region, but now cultivated worldwide with numerous varieties available.
-It has erect stems and non-hairy bright green leaves.
+Parsley is an annual herb indigenous to the Mediterranean region but cultivated worldwide, with numerous varieties available.
+It has erect stems and nonhairy bright green leaves.
 Parsley produces an umbel of tiny flowers and characteristic ribbed fruit ("seeds").
-Parsley seed oil and herb oil are obtained from the above-ground plant parts by steam distillation, while the dried leaf flakes are sold commercially as a culinary herb.1, 2, 3
+Parsley seed oil and herb oil are obtained from the above-ground plant parts by steam distillation, while the dried leaf flakes are sold commercially as a culinary herb.(Chevallier 1996, Khan 2010, USDA 2022)

-Caution must be used when gathering wild parsley because of the general similarity of its leaves and flowers to those of 3 common poisonous plants.
-The first, Aethusa cynapium (dog poison, fool's parsley, small hemlock) can be distinguished from parsley by the shiny yellow-green underside of the leaves, which are dull in parsley, and the white flowers, which are yellowish in parsley.
-Similarly, collectors should be aware of Conium maculatum (poison hemlock, water hemlock, poison parsley) and Cicuta maculata (water hemlock).
+Caution must be used when gathering wild parsley because of the general similarity of its leaves and flowers to those of 3 common poisonous plants: Aethusa cynapium (dog poison, fool's parsley, small hemlock); Conium maculatum (poison hemlock, water hemlock, poison parsley); and Cicuta maculata (water hemlock).
+A. cynapium can be distinguished from parsley by its shiny yellow-green underside of the leaves (dull in parsley) and white flowers (yellowish in parsley).
 Poison hemlock is a much larger plant than common parsley.
 Poisonings have occurred when the leaves of Conium were mistaken for parsley and the seeds for anise.
 Symptoms of Conium and Cicuta poisoning include vomiting, diarrhea, weakness, paralysis, weak pulse, dilated pupils, convulsions, and death.

 History

-Parsley leaves and roots are popular as condiments and garnish worldwide.
+Parsley leaves and roots are popular as condiments and as a garnish worldwide.
 In Lebanon, parsley is a major ingredient in the national dish called tabbouleh.
-An average adult may consume as much as 50 g of parsley per meal.4
+An average adult may consume as much as 50 g of parsley per meal.(Zaynoun 1985)

 Parsley seed was used traditionally as a carminative to decrease flatulence and colic pain.
-The root was used as a diuretic and the juice to treat kidney ailments.
-Parsley oil has also been used to regulate menstrual flow in the treatment of amenorrhea and dysmenorrhea, and is purported to be an abortifacient.
-Bruised leaves have been used to treat tumors, insect bites, lice, skin parasites, and contusions.5, 6 Parsley tea at one time was used to treat dysentery and gallstones.5 Other traditional uses reported include treatment of diseases of the prostate, liver, and spleen, in the treatment of anemia, arthritis, and cancers, as an expectorant, antimicrobial, aphrodisiac, hypotensive, laxative, and as a scalp lotion to stimulate hair growth.5, 7
+The root was used as a diuretic and the juice to treat kidney conditions.
+Parsley oil has been used to regulate menstrual flow in the treatment of amenorrhea and dysmenorrhea; the oil also purportedly has abortifacient properties.
+Bruised leaves have been used to treat tumors, insect bites, lice, skin parasites, and contusions.(Duke 2002, Meyer 1934) Parsley tea was used to treat dysentery and gallstones.(Duke 2002) Other reported traditional uses include treatment of diseases of the prostate, liver, and spleen; treatment of anemia, arthritis, and cancers; as a scalp lotion to stimulate hair growth; and use for its expectorant, antimicrobial, aphrodisiac, hypotensive, and laxative effects.(Duke 2002, Hoffman 1988)

 Myristicin, a compound found in parsley oil, is suggested to be in part responsible for the hallucinogenic effect of nutmeg.
 It is not known whether parsley oil induces hallucinations, but the practice of smoking parsley as a cannabis substitute was well known during the 1960s.
-Parsley may have been smoked for a euphoric effect or as a carrier for more potent drugs such as phencyclidine.8
+Parsley may have been smoked for a euphoric effect or as a carrier for more potent drugs (eg, phencyclidine).(Cook 1982)

 Chemistry

-The concentration of parsley oil varies throughout the plant.
-The roots contain 0.1% oil, whereas the leaf contains about 0.3%.9 The fruit contains the largest percentage of oil, between 2% to 7%.9 The oil contains 2 components, apiol and myristicin, which are pharmacologically active.
+The concentration of parsley oil varies throughout the plant, with the roots containing 0.1% oil and the leaf containing about 0.3%.(Tyler 1988) The fruit contains the largest percentage of oil, between 2% to 7%.(Tyler 1988) The oil contains 2 major components, apiol and myristicin, which are pharmacologically active.
 Myristicin is chemically related to apiol and has also been identified in nutmeg.
-More than 30 varieties of parsley are recognized and their relative content of apiol and myristicin vary.
-For example, "German" parsley oil contains about 60% to 80% apiol, whereas "French" parsley oil contains less apiol but more (50% to 60%) myristicin.10 Parsley has a high carotenoid content, with 25.7 mg per 100 g edible portion.11, 12
+More than 30 varieties of parsley are recognized; relative content of apiol and myristicin varies.
+For example, "German" parsley oil contains about 60% to 80% apiol, whereas "French" parsley oil contains less apiol but more (50% to 60%) myristicin.(Tyler 1987) Parsley has a high carotenoid content (25.7 mg per 100 g of the edible portion).(Daly 2010, Mueller 1997)

-Parsley contains psoralen and related compounds that can induce photosensitivity (see Toxicology); these include ficusin, bergapten, majudin, and heraclin.13 The plant also contains several antimicrobial furocoumarins: psoralen, 8-methoxypsoralen, 5-methoxypsoralen, oxypeucedanin, and isopimpinellin.14 Parsley contains the estrogenic flavone glycosides, 6'-acetylapiin and petroside.15
+Parsley contains psoralen and other related compounds that can induce photosensitivity (see Toxicology); these include ficusin, bergapten, majudin, and heraclin.(Pathak 1962) The plant also contains several antimicrobial furocoumarins: psoralen, 8-methoxypsoralen, 5-methoxypsoralen, oxypeucedanin, and isopimpinellin.(Manderfeld 1997) In addition, parsley contains the estrogenic flavone glycosides 6'-acetylapiin and petroside, as well as flavonoids (eg, apigenin, cosmosiin).(Yoshikawa 2000)

-Nutritionally, parsley is a good natural source of vitamins and minerals, including calcium, iron, carotene, ascorbic acid, and vitamin A.5, 9
+Nutritionally, parsley is a natural source of vitamins and minerals, including calcium, iron, carotene, ascorbic acid, and vitamin A.(Duke 2002, Tyler 1988)

 Uses and Pharmacology